-Lactulose and macrogol are the most common and most effective medicines for children with constipation.
+Lactulose and macrogol are the most common and effective medicines for tamariki with constipation.

 Often children dislike the taste of medicine.
-Try to make the medicine taste better by mixing it with milk or juice, or ask your doctor or nurse about an alternative laxative.
+You can try to make the medicine taste better by mixing it with milk or juice.
+Otherwise you can ask your doctor or nurse about an alternative laxative.
 Incentives such as star charts can be a good way of encouraging your child to take medicine regularly.

 Lactulose – a poo softener

 Lactulose is a liquid.
 It is the most common medicine for constipation in children.
 It may taste better if you chill it or mix it with some juice or milk.
 Make sure your child brushes their teeth after taking lactulose.
-See lactulose for constipation.
+Read more about lactulose for constipation.

 Macrogol – a poo softener